stappersg/vBook/src/advanced/dns.md

 [Section 5 of RFC5321]: https://www.rfc-editor.org/rfc/rfc5321#section-5

-This mechanim has two major defects.
+This mechanism has two major defects.

 - It overloads a DNS record with an email service semantic.
 - If there are no SMTP listeners at the A/AAAA addresses, message delivery will be attempted repeatedly many times before the sending Mail Transfer Agent (MTA) gives up and:
   - It delay notification to the sender in the case of misdirected mail.
   - It consumes resources at the sender.

-vSMTP allows not to fall back to A and AAAA records with the `follow_A_AAAA` directive.
-However the "Null MX" protocol solves these issues.
+The "Null MX" protocol solves these issues.

 ### Null MX record